depau/alarm-orangepi4/README.md

 **Update:** It only seems to crash when loading Armbian since they use non-standard stuff.
 Use their bootloader or simply don't use that pile of duct-tape.

-If you need to boot from SD card after flashing this, you can flash a known-good U-Boot image to an SD card, then using a needle you can short the test point `TP50265` to ground at the very first boot stages (look at the board from the back, vertically, with Ethernet port at the bottom: the testpad is approx. 1cm above the right edge of the SD card slot).
+If you need to boot from SD card after flashing a broken firmware, you can flash a known-good U-Boot image to an SD card, then using a needle you can short the test point `TP50265` to ground at the very first boot stages (look at the board from the back, vertically, with Ethernet port at the bottom: the testpad is approx. 1cm above the right edge of the SD card slot).
 Remove short as soon as you see UART output.
 The board will boot the firmware from the SD